brycewray/hugo-site/content/posts/2021/08/gems-in-rough-08.md

 Astro's got a lot of promise, but for now it's also kinda frustrating in that a lot of the example code in the [documentation](https://docs.astro.build) simply doesn't work as it should---or, at least, it doesn't for me.
 Astro also is pretty opinionated by design, which has its good points---*e.g.*, fewer ways for certain procedures to go wrong---but also can make it difficult to re-use some items that work perfectly well on other SSGs.

 For example: in the [Eleventy](https://11ty.dev) and [Hugo](https://gohugo.io) SSGs, you can insert *shortcodes* into your [Markdown](https://daringfireball.net/projects/markdown) text.
 This lets you insert bits of code to do cool things, like image processing, that Markdown on its own won't allow.
 In Astro, the only way to include code in Markdown is to use an `.astro` file[^dotAstro] with a proprietary `<Markdown>` element and then intermix your code with that.
-It works, but this limitation means you're not likely to move years’ worth of shortcode-laden `.md` files over from another SSG.
+It works, but this limitation means you're not likely to move years' worth of shortcode-laden `.md` files over from another SSG.
 That's a **big** deal.
 (The Astro team is [considering](https://github.com/snowpackjs/astro/issues/491) allowing components in actual `.md` files, somewhat like how the [`.mdx` file format](https://mdxjs.com/) works, so this particular gotcha may improve soon.)

 [^dotAstro]: It seems wrong to say aloud, "an 'dot-astro' file," but it looks right on the screen. *C'est la guerre.*